JimKw1kX/Watt-Seer-Blog-Gen-AI-Intensive-Course-Capstone-2025Q1/README.md

 # ⚡ Watt-Saver

-This Capstone Project is part of the **5-day Gen AI Intensive Course with Google**, which took place from **Monday, March 31 – Friday, April 4, 2025**.
+This is the [Gen AI Intensive Course Capstone 2025Q1 Project](https://www.kaggle.com/competitions/gen-ai-intensive-course-capstone-2025q1) which is part of [5-Day Gen AI Intensive Course with Google](https://rsvp.withgoogle.com/events/google-generative-ai-intensive_2025q1)
 Participants collaborated on applying Generative AI to the problem of understanding and optimizing residential energy consumption using real-world and simulated datasets.

 ---